Protection aspects of UNHCR activities on behalf of internally displaced persons

-16. There are other situations where there is no direct link between action to relieve the plight of the internally displaced and the solution or prevention of refugee problems, but where there are strong humanitarian arguments in support of UNHCR involvement, owing for example to an established presence in the region, particular expertise, or the need to respond immediately to a life-threatening emergency.
+16. There are other situations where is no direct link between action to relieve the plight of the internally displaced and the solution or prevention of refugee problems, but where are strong humanitarian arguments in support of UNHCR involvement, owing for example to an established presence in the region, particular expertise, or the need to respond immediately to a life-threatening emergency.
 In such situations, UNHCR would of course consider involvement, but where there is no clear link to the Office's refugee mandate UNHCR activities should to the extent possible be supplementary to the humanitarian efforts of other international organizations.

 17. It should be emphasized that the application of the foregoing criteria cannot be automatic.
 Even in situations which appear to meet all applicable guidelines, requests for UNHCR involvement on behalf of the internally displaced must be carefully assessed with regard to all the factors mentioned, including the Office's capacity at any given time to respond effectively in a particular situation while continuing to meet urgent needs for humanitarian assistance and protection elsewhere.